mimoo/SSL-TLS-ECDSA-timing-attack/setup/server/openssl_patch/README.md

 ## Store signatures

-You can apply signatures.patch, this will save signatures in `signatures.log`
+You can apply `store_signatures.patch`, this will save signatures in `signatures.log`

 go to `openssl/crypto/ecdsa/` and run the patch.

 ## Store nonces

-By applying this patch you will save the nonces generated every time the server is queried
+By applying the patch `store_nonces.patch` you will save the nonces generated every time the server is queried

-it saves to `server_nonces.log`

-## Store timings

-By applying this patch you will save the timings of the nonce multplication when the server is queried

-it saves to `server_timings.log`
+it saves to `nonces.log`

-## Store hashes
+## Store digests

-What you want to calculate an ECDSA signature is a truncated digest

-`truncated_digests.log`
+apply `store_truncated_digests.patch` and get the truncated digests there: `truncated_digests.log`